 I am vigilant about monitoring my road surfaces in the city, and I have mental checklists for known dangers.
 For example, I am particularly wary on garbage day, as the sanitation vehicles are famous for leaving puddles of unidentifiable goo in the street.
-Gas stations are also an excellent place to pick up oil on your shoes or tires, which you may not notice until you stop at a light and find your feet zinging out from under you.
+Gas stations are also an excellent place to pick up diesel or oil on your shoes or tires, which you may not notice until you stop at a light and find your feet zinging out from under you.

 But random oil slicks bandied across two lanes of traffic are not normally on my red alert list.
 So on my way to work Tuesday morning, the dark oily rainbow registered in my brain at the same time that I realized the Frankenstella and I were going down.

 The wipeout was strange and shocked me completely; it was on a flat, straight, well-paved road that I ride daily.
 I usually keep an eye out for the streetcar tracks on this stretch because those can be quite slippery when wet.
 So I was caught by surprise to suddenly find myself rubber side up, swimming in what looked like the aftermath of the Exxon Valdez.

 There was a large oil spill across both lanes of traffic, and the light rain was enough to make it super slick without rinsing it away.
 I was coming away from a light, so I was not traveling very fast, and was shifting into second gear when I hit the puddle and instantly hit the pavement.
 The cars behind me stopped, and when I registered that all body parts were still attached, I was back on my feet and pushing the scooter into a parking lot within seconds.